How to implement navigation between previous and next document sections using the `prevArchive` and `nextArchive` tags?

 Summary

-Q1: If a category has only one article, or if the current article is the first/last in the category,prevArchiveandnextArchiveHow will the tag behave?
+Q1: If a category has only one article, or the current article is the first/last article in the category,prevArchiveandnextArchiveHow will the tag perform?

-Q2:prevArchiveandnextArchiveCan the tag achieve cross-category navigation?
-For example, if the current article belongs to 'A Category', do I want the 'next article' link to an article in 'B Category'?
+Q2:prevArchiveandnextArchiveCan the tag implement cross-category navigation for previous and next articles?
+For example, if the current article belongs to Category A, but I want the 'next article' link to go to an article in Category B?

-A3: Not.
-Anqiy CMS is developed based on Go language, known for its excellent high concurrency processing capability and lightweight features.prevArchiveandnextArchiveThe tag has been highly optimized in the underlying design, allowing for efficient querying and returning of data.In addition, Anqi CMS also supports various optimization measures such as static caching, further ensuring that the website can maintain extremely fast loading speed and response performance when handling these dynamic contents, with a negligible impact on the overall website performance.
+A3: Will not.
+Anqí CMS is developed based on Go language, famous for its excellent high concurrency processing capability and lightweight features.prevArchiveandnextArchiveThe tag has been highly optimized at the bottom level, allowing for efficient querying and returning of data.Moreover, AnQi CMS supports various optimization measures such as static caching, further ensuring that the website can maintain extremely fast loading speed and response performance when handling these dynamic contents, with almost negligible impact on overall website performance.